-- E. Provide a SMACNA duct cleanliness level "C" per the latest SMACNA standards.
-[Refer to LEED / Healthcare Requirements] - F. If separate filter grilles are specified for an HVAC unit the Contractors shall remove any unit mounted filters and blank off the unused filter access opening with sheet metal and seal air tight. - G. Wall Penetrations: Where ducts penetrate interior or exterior walls, the walls shall be sealed air tight.
-Refer to the sleeving, cutting, patching, and repairing section of the specifications for additional requirements.
+- E. If separate filter grilles are specified for an HVAC unit the Contractors shall remove any unit mounted filters and blank off the unused filter access opening with sheet metal and seal air tight. - F. Wall Penetrations: Where ducts penetrate interior or exterior walls, the walls shall be sealed air tight.
+Refer to the sleeving, cutting, patching, and repairing section of the specifications for additional requirements. - G. Duct dimensions indicated are required inside clear dimensions.
+Plan duct layouts for adequate insulation and fitting clearance.

-- H. Duct dimensions indicated are required inside clear dimensions.
-Plan duct layouts for adequate insulation and fitting clearance. - I. Prior to purchase/shipment of the ductwork, manufacturer shall provide as part of the submittal process scaled, field coordinated AutoCAD drawings of the complete system to be furnished.
+H. Prior to purchase/shipment of the ductwork, manufacturer shall provide as part of the submittal process scaled, field coordinated AutoCAD drawings of the complete system to be furnished.
 Drawings will indicate all system components including fittings, ductwork and manifolds.
 Drawings shall be available in an electronic format.